 South of the Border Salsa

 This easy to make, savory and delicious dip is homemade salsa at its finest.
-With creamy avocado, a little kick from a jalapeño, and a hint of garlic and lime, this tomato and onion based salsa will quickly become a family and party favorite!
+With creamy avocado, a little heat from a jalapeño, and a hint of garlic and lime, this tomato and onion based salsa will quickly become a family and party favorite!

 south of the border salsa on serving tray